storyfeet/dugi_bialan/content/works/magic_a3_egg_bag.md

 # Would you like to check inside the bag, and see that it has indeed vanished.

-vin wei va-wei belin lugin lon ensa bugi, wei belin velo lon ensa bugi, da wei zon ei i esegi zi lon veli li wega.
+vin wei va-wei belin lugin lon ensa bugi, wei belin velo lon ensa bugi, da wei zon ei i esegi zi veli li veli wega.

 # Good good.